 -

-Organizational-Jurisdictional IPP Revision: The 2025 process will support partners revise their existing IPP products that were developed during the 2024 update process to help inform future decision-making and actively participate in the State IPP process.
+Organizational-Jurisdictional IPP Revision: The 2025 process will support partners in revising their existing IPP products that were developed during the 2024 update process to help inform future decision-making and actively participate in the State IPP process.

 -